idimitriadis0/TranslateOnLinux/docs/index.md

 [Foxit Reader](https://www.foxitsoftware.com/pdf-reader/): PDF reader (not editor) with some lite editing features such as PDF annotation and PDF sign/protect.

 [Okular](https://okular.kde.org/): Universal document viewer, supporting different kinds of documents, like PDF, Postscript, DjVu, CHM, XPS, ePub, and others.

-[Acroread](https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html): Acrobat Reader 9 for Linux.
-You can also install [abracadabraCompteur 2016](https://www.abracadabrapdf.net/utilitaires/utilitaires-reader/abracadabracompteur/) plugin for PDF word count.
-Warning: Running such an old version of Acrobat Reader is considered a serious security risk.
-Tread lightly.
-If needed, more recent Acrobat Reader versions can be installed via Wine (CrossOver/PlayOnLinux).
+Tip: Since Okular refreshes automatically when the file is updated, it can be used for target file preview purposes with a CAT tool such as OmegaT.

 ## PDF-related utilities